josephbinoy/jouzu/README.md

 # jouzu
-Unofficial mobile app companion for the game osu! built with React Native
+Unofficial mobile app companion for the game osu!